hayden-cardwell/jira_agent/README.md

 - Ensure `CONFLUENCE_SPACE_KEY` is correct
 - Verify API token has write access to the space
 - Check page titles match exactly (case-sensitive)

+**"BEDROCK_INFERENCE_PROFILE is required"**
+- Set `LLM_PROVIDER=bedrock` in your `.env` file
+- Add `BEDROCK_INFERENCE_PROFILE` with a valid inference profile ID
+- Example: `us.anthropic.claude-3-5-haiku-20241022-v1:0`

+**"ValidationException: Invocation of model ID ... isn't supported"**
+- You must use inference profiles with Bedrock (direct model IDs are deprecated)
+- Use system-defined profiles like `us.anthropic.claude-3-5-haiku-20241022-v1:0`
+- Or create a custom inference profile in the AWS Bedrock console

+**"AccessDeniedException" with Bedrock**
+- Request model access in the AWS Bedrock console (Model access → Manage model access)
+- Ensure your AWS credentials have `bedrock:InvokeModel` permission
+- Verify your AWS credentials are configured correctly

 For detailed troubleshooting, see `docs/SETUP.md`.